 As Halloween is fast approaching, the Fanbase Press staff and contributors decided that there was no better way to celebrate this horrifically haunting holiday than by sharing our favorite scary stories!
-Be they movies, TV shows, video games, novels, or anything other form of entertainment, members of the Fanbase crew will be sharing their “scariest” stories each day leading up to Halloween.
+Be they movies, TV shows, video games, novels, or any other form of entertainment, members of the Fanbase Press crew will be sharing their “scariest” stories each day leading up to Halloween.
 We hope that you will enjoy this sneak peek into the terrors that frighten Fanbase Press!